...

 Types of Alimony in Texas

-Regarding alimony in Texas, it’s important to understand that different types of alimony may be awarded during a divorce.
+In Texas, understanding the various types of alimony that may be awarded during a divorce is crucial.
 While the article has already mentioned spousal maintenance and contractual alimony, it’s also worth exploring other forms.

 Alimony Type